 Senior architecture, industrial design, and graphic design students from DASH participate every year in a design contest; and all students are awarded a monetary scholarship to help them transition in their first year of college.

 Travel and scholarship programs are made possible by Rosa and Carlos de la Cruz and the John S. and James L. Knight Foundation with support and grant management from The Miami Foundation.

-Additional support provided by The Horne Family Charity Foundation, Craig Robins and Jackie Soffer, Braman Family Foundation, Milstein Hankin Family Fund, Taylor and Melissa White Family Foundation, Adrienne Arsht, Carole and Frederick Guest, School of Visual Arts, Parsons School of Design, DASH PTSA, The Key Biscayne Community Foundation, Coastal Cares, The University of Pennsylvania, Wharton School Club of South Florida, Art Basel Miami Beach, Seth and Liebe Gadinsky Family Fund, Larry & Esther Apple, Charles Coleman, Cecile Horvath, The Village of Bal Harbor, New World School of the Arts, and Give Miami Day Donors.
+Additional support provided by The Horne Family Charity Foundation, Craig Robins and Jackie Soffer, Braman Family Foundation, Milstein Hankin Family Fund, Taylor and Melissa White Family Fund, Adrienne Arsht, Carole and Frederick Guest, School of Visual Arts, Parsons School of Design, DASH PTSA, The Key Biscayne Community Foundation, Coastal Cares, Wharton Club of South Florida, Art Basel Miami Beach, Stephen and Pilar Crespi Robert, Seth and Liebe Gadinsky Family Fund, Larry and Esther Apple, Charles Coleman, Cecile Horvath, The Village of Bal Harbour, Galerie Eva Presenhuber, New World School of the Arts, and Give Miami Day Donors.